us-energy-analysis/Energy-analysis/README.md

 #How has U.S. nonrenewable and renewable energy supply and consumption changed over time?

 We examined energy data within the U.S. dating back to 1990.
-We found that overtime, the fossil fuel and nonrenewable market was only slightly disrupted by renewable energy.
+We found that over time, the fossil fuel and nonrenewable market was only slightly disrupted by renewable energy.
 The relationship between supply and consumption showed to be positive; as supply increased over time, consumption would follow.

 #Has renewable energy had any influence on nonrenewable energy consumption?